Five questions to ask when decluttering gets tough

 At least initially.

-You learn that you gain more of what matters to you when you let go.
+You gain more of what truly matters when you release what doesn’t.

-You also feel that gain when you face your fears and let go of the harder stuff, like the things that are sentimental.
-The problem is that letting go of those things is more layered.
-Those layers might require a deeper look into the thought patterns that create clutter and make letting go more difficult.
+You also feel the gain when you face the harder categories that carry a sentimental bent.
+These are more layered, and letting go often requires a deeper look into the thought patterns that create clutter and keep it in place.

-Whether you are decluttering the easy or the more difficult, the struggle to let go is real.
-So when things get tough ask yourself these five questions.
+Whether you’re decluttering the easy stuff or the emotionally charged items, the struggle is real.
+And when decluttering gets tough, it helps to pause and ask yourself better questions.

 1. How do I want to feel in my home?

-How you want to feel should be a driving force in why you are letting go in the first place.
-Get crystal clear on it so you can then ask whether the item in question contributes or takes away from that feeling you wish to attain.
+How you want to feel should be the driving force behind why you’re letting go in the first place.
+Get clear on that feeling, then ask whether the item in question supports it—or detracts from it.

-3. Who will sort through my belongings when I am gone and what can I do now to lessen that burden?
+3. Who will sort through my belongings when I’m gone—and what can I do now to lessen that burden?

-4. Do I need this or am I just attached to the memory this item presents?
+4. Do I need this—or am I attached to the memory it represents?

-If something has a good memory attached and it is useful and liked, that is a win-win.
-However, if something has a memory attached and it serves no purpose, it – unlike the experience you had – is clutter.
-In the words of Courtney Carver, “Your heart doesn’t want to hold on to stuff.
+If something holds a meaningful memory and is useful or loved, that’s a win.
+But if the item serves no purpose beyond the memory, it – unlike the memory itself – is clutter.
+As Courtney Carver says, “Your heart doesn’t want to hold on to stuff.
 All it wants is love.”

 _________________